borneo-iot/docs.borneoiot.com/getting-started/hardware.md

 # Hardware

-The hardware design uses the open-source [Horizon EDA](https://horizon-eda.org).
-After installation, open the corresponding `.hprj` project file in the directory.
+The hardware design is created with the open-source Horizon EDA ([horizon-eda.org](https://horizon-eda.org)).
+After installing Horizon EDA, open the corresponding `.hprj` project file in this directory.

-Note that the Buce module of this project requires a 0.5" (1.27mm) pitch 6-Pin programming clip, or you can also use a general ESP32-C3 development board.
+The Buce module in this project requires a 0.5" (1.27 mm) pitch 6-pin programming clip.
+Alternatively, you can use a general ESP32-C3 development board.

 :::{note}
-Using a development board is only for initial firmware running experience.
-Apart from WiFi network connection, output dimming PWM signals, and fan PWM signals, all other functionalities require support from the peripheral circuits of the custom PCB in this project.
+Using a third-party development board such as the [XIAO-ESP32C3](xiaoc3-hardware) is intended only for initial firmware testing.
+Except for Wi‑Fi connectivity, LED dimming PWM outputs, and the fan PWM output, other features depend on the peripheral circuits on the custom PCB used in this project.
 :::